pe-st/md/git.md

 - `git merge oss` merges the branch `oss` into the current branch and commits (if no conflicts)
 - `git merge --no-commit oss` merges the branch `oss` into the current branch, but does not commit
 - edit conflict with Beyond Compare: `git mergetool`
+- `git merge --squash master` merges all commits from master into the current branch into one commit

 ### cherry pick